Meta Co-Training: Two Views are Better than One: Introduction

+SSL algorithms~\cite{SSL:ST:PL, SSL:co-training, SSL:co-training:deep, SSL:NST, SSL:MPL, SSL:FixMatch, SSL:UDA, SSL:MixMatch} involve generating pseudo-labels to serve as weak supervision on unlabeled data and then learning from those pseudo-labels.
+This weak supervision can either be used to perform \emph{consistency regularization}, or \emph{entropy minimization}, or both.
+Consistency regularization is to enforce that different augmented versions of the same instance are assigned the same label.
+Entropy minimization is to enforce that all instances are assigned a label with high confidence.
+Typically consistency regularization is achieved by minimizing a consistency loss between pairs of examples that ought to have the same label~\cite{SSL:UDA, SSL:MixMatch, SSL:FixMatch, SSL:ReMixMatch}, and entropy minimization is achieved by iterative re-training~\cite{SSL:ST:PL, SSL:co-training, SSL:co-training:deep} or sharpening labels~\cite{SSL:MPL, SSL:MixMatch, SSL:FixMatch, SSL:ReMixMatch}.

-These benefits are particularly pronounced for co-training~\cite{SSL:co-training} in which two different ``views'' of the data must be obtained or constructed and then two different classifiers must be trained and re-trained iteratively.
-Seldom does a standard problem in machine learning present two independent and sufficient views of the problem to be leveraged for co-training.
-As a result, if one hopes to apply co-training one usually needs to construct two views from the view that they have.
-To take advantage of the computational advantages of representation learning, and the large body of self-supervised literature, we propose using the embeddings produced by foundation models trained on different pretext tasks as the views for co-training.
-To our knowledge we are the first to propose using frozen learned feature representations as views for co-training classification, though we think the idea is very natural.
-We show that views constructed in this way appear to satisfy the necessary conditions for the effectiveness of co-training.
+One particular class of SSL algorithms are co-training~\cite{SSL:co-training} algorithms in which two different ``views'' of the data must be obtained or constructed, and then two different models must be trained and re-trained iteratively.
+These two views yield models which capture different patterns in their input and thus, informally speaking, are more likely to fail independently.
+This independence of failure is leveraged so that each model can provide useful labels to the other.
+Standard benchmark problems in machine learning do not present two views of the problem to be leveraged for co-training.
+If one hopes to apply co-training, one needs to construct two views from the single view that they have access to.
+We show that constructing views which satisfy the conditions necessary for co-training is relatively simple.
+Training different models on the two constructed views can boost performance.
+Unfortunately, the classical \emph{co-training} algorithm (CT) fails to utilize pseudo-labels effectively on benchmark tasks.